modernish/modernish/README.md

 The character read is stored into the variable referenced by *varname*, which defaults to `REPLY` if not specified.

-### use opts/long ###
-Adds a `--long` option to the getopts built-in for parsing GNU-style long options.
-(Does not currently work in *ash* derivatives because `getopts` has a function-local state in those shells.
-The only way out is to re-implement `getopts` completely in shell code instead of building on the built-in.
-This is on the TODO list.)

 ### use opts/parsergen ###
 Parsing of command line options for shell functions is a hairy problem.